harness/developer-hub/release-notes/security-testing-orchestration.md

 #### Enhancements

-- **Security Tests** now shows the original score when a Snyk security policy overrode the CVSS score for an issue.
+- You can now configure a Snyk step to show the original score when a Snyk Enterprise security policy overrode the CVSS score for an issue.
+You can see this information in **Issue Details**.
 (STO-7041)

   ![Security override in Security Tests](../docs/security-testing-orchestration/sto-techref-category/static/sto-7041-override-in-security-tests.png)

+  This feature is supported for `snyk container` and `snyk test` scans only.

-  To enable this behavior, add the setting `ingest_tool_severity` and set it to `true` in the Snyk ingestion step.
-This behavior occurs only for Snyk scans that ran with this setting enabled, and only for issues where the score was overridden due to a Snyk policy.
+  To enable this feature, add the setting `ingest_tool_severity` and set it to `true` in the Snyk ingestion step.
+With this setting enabled, the Snyk step ingests and processes the relevant data for issues with overridden severities.

   <Tabs>
      <TabItem value="Visual" label="Visual" default>